rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Use case: many, perhaps especially effective for lectures for a bigger audience.

 Rationale: I haven’t tried this (I haven’t any proper anecdotes) but have seen this used to great effect.
-Someone I find who does this to great effect is Kellie Liket (unfortunately I could only find talks in dutch, example)
+Someone I find who does this to great effect is Kellie Liket (unfortunately, I could only find talks in Dutch, [example](https://www.youtube.com/watch?v=d2c8AUH7vCw))

 **6.2 Happiness / job satisfaction (\*\**)**